kbhansali/CS122-Carvana-Project/README.md

 ### generate_zip_codes.py
-This file contains code for importing, cleaning, and processing the zips.csv file and returning a list of zip codes to use in for scraping.
+This file contains code for importing, cleaning, and processing the zips.csv file and returning a list of zip codes to use for scraping.

+### scraper.py
+This file contains code to navigate through listings on Carvana.com and collect data from these listings.

 ### clean_and_agg.py
 This file contains code for aggregating the many dataframes that we collected separately through scraping.
-We combine these into a single dataframe, which contains all the necessary inputs for our neural net.
+We combine these into a single dataframe, with rows representing listings and columns representing vehicle features.
+This dataframe will contain all the necessary inputs for our neural net.

-### neural_net.py

-### scraper.py

 ### agg_df_3.csv
 The data we collected.

+### neural_net.py
+This file contains code for training and testing a model.
+The model takes features of any car (the columns of our dataframe) as input, and returns a predicted price.
+We split our data into training and testing subsets in order to validate our model, and we end up with reasonably accurate predictions.